crystalcommerce/Frontend-Standards/README.md

     </div><!-- end container -->
     ```

-- **Minimum DOM Size**: Keep the dom size to a minimum and don't use unnecessary elements
+- **Minimum DOM Size**: Keep the DOM size to a minimum and don't use unnecessary elements

     *Bad*
     ```html